 Albert Murray Stompin’ the Blues

-Gerald Early Tuxedo Junction (Unfortunately, Early addresses jazz only occasionally, but the jazz-related pieces here are very strong, indeed.)
+Gerald Early Tuxedo Junction (Early addresses jazz only occasionally, but the jazz-related pieces here are very strong, indeed.)

 Stanley Crouch Considering Genius

 Eileen Southern The Music of Black Americans (There isn’t that much about jazz in this book, but it obviously can’t be left off this list.)

 Art Taylor Notes and Tones: Musician to Musician Interviews (Essential!)